Longines Automatic Cal.22A 14ct 1952

 The Strap and Buckle

-The watch is fitted with a high-quality brown Crocodile strap with a plain gold plated buckle.
+The watch is fitted with a high-quality brown Alligator strap with a gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin.

 The Box and Papers